orellazri/renderkit/README.md

      ```bash
      docker run --rm reaperberri/renderkit <args>
      ```

+-  **Install with go install**:

+   - Ensure that you have Go installed on your machine.
+   - Run the following command:
+     ```bash
+     go install github.com/orellazri/renderkit@latest
+     ```

+    _Please note this method produces a binary that may no be versioned correctly._

 You need to run the `renderkit` command with the following arguments as either command-line flags, or as a YAML configuration file passed via `--config`.